Fractal tiles induced by tent maps

 \subsection{One dimensional tent-tiles}

 We have two special Pisot units whose associated tent-tile is a subset of the real line: $\alpha_{-2}$ and $\alpha_{2}$.
-For these two cases the situation is quite clear and we can show the stated main results directly.
+For these two cases the situation is quite clear and can be shown directly. \begin{theorem}[{cf.~\cite[Corollary~2.3a]{Lagarias-Porta-Stolarsky:94}}] Let $\phi=\frac{1+\sqrt{5}}{2}$ be the golden ratio.
+Then